Analysis | Lindsey Graham says he might not back McConnell, injecting urgency into Trump-McConnell feud

 Graham has effectively conceded that his own pro-Trump conversion, which came after he vociferously opposed Trump in the 2016 presidential primaries, was born of political expediency.
 He has urged his party to stand by Trump because it effectively has no other choice if it wants to win.
 He has even said the alternative is that a vengeful Trump could destroy the party out of spite.

 Graham’s comments Wednesday night should certainly be understood in the same way, but that doesn’t make them any less significant.
-This tension has simmered more than it has boiled — at least when it comes to how fellow Republicans have dealt with it — but it has shown no sign of fading.
+This tension has simmered more than it has boiled — at least when it comes to how fellow Republicans have dealt with it — but it has shown no sign of evaporating.
 And now Graham is pushing his party — and more specifically, McConnell — to deal with it before it truly threatens what he and McConnell hold so dear: their power.